EIAgov/NEMS/README.md

 ## Contributing to NEMS

 Contributions to NEMS are governed by [specific rules](https://github.com/eiagov).
-You can direct technical questions about the NEMS model to <EIA-NEMS-GITHUB@eia.gov>.
+You can direct questions about the NEMS model to <EIA-NEMS-GITHUB@eia.gov>.